Bitcoin-ABC/bitcoin-abc/doc/developer-notes.md

 Bitcoin ABC can be compiled with various "sanitizers" enabled, which add instrumentation for issues regarding things like memory safety, thread race conditions, or undefined behavior.
-This is controlled with the `--with-sanitizers` configure flag, which should be a comma separated list of sanitizers to enable.
+This is controlled with the `-DENABLE_SANITIZERS` cmake flag, which should be a semicolon separated list of sanitizers to enable.
 The sanitizer list should correspond to supported `-fsanitize=` options in your compiler.
 These sanitizers have runtime overhead, so they are most useful when testing changes or producing debugging builds.